JamesTiberiusKirk/go_ssr_template/README.md

   - [ ] Get rid of lint/lsp warning for unused declarations in TS
 - [ ] Possibly throw the page status code in the get page data function so that each page can return their own status codes
 - [ ] Add an internal server failure page

-## CRA CLI TODOs:
-- [ ] Cleanup the vars section
-- [ ] Organise the functions to be bound to an instance of either the options struct or another struct which would hold the options
-  - [ ] Have a lot of the hard-coded global variables inside that function to make it more modular and to have a lot of that config organised in one place
-  - [ ] Donno if it makes sense but could even have that config being pulled from an env file...
-- [ ] Implement some form of a TUI around this to pick options and selections (Bubble Tea)

 # For getting the dev script to run
 ```sh